Why Handspun?

 Handspun is a boutique literary agency located in San Diego, CA. We take a hands-on, editorial approach to our clients’ work and careers.

-Our Agents
+Our Team

-Courtney Miller-Callihan (she/her/hers) founded Handspun Literary Agency in 2016, after more than ten years with Sanford J. Greenburger Associates.
+Courtney Miller-Callihan (she/her/hers) [CLOSED to Queries] founded Handspun Literary Agency in 2016, after more than ten years with Sanford J. Greenburger Associates.
 Her eclectic list has a strong emphasis on work from underrepresented voices and includes women’s fiction, historical fiction, mysteries, romance and rom-coms, horror, science fiction & fantasy, YA novels, humor, and nonfiction.

 A graduate of the University of California, Santa Cruz (B.A., Literature), and Johns Hopkins University (M.A., English), she lives in San Diego with her family.